nohackjustnoobb/RPi-WidgetBox-Plugins/README.md

     "url": "<url-to-your-script>",
     "inline": "javascript..."
   },
-  // Configuration options (can be empty if the plugin has no configs) "configs": [
+  // Configuration options (can be ignored if the plugin has no configs) "configs": [
     {
       // Attribute name passed to the web component